Scuba Diver Certification Course

-This program provides an environment where you will continuously learn, practice, and improve the four main swim strokes: front crawl (freestyle), breaststroke, elementary back stroke, and side stroke.
+This program provides an environment where you will learn, practice, and improve the four main swim strokes: front crawl (freestyle), breaststroke, elementary back stroke, and side stroke.
 Addition skills include treading water, and basic lifesaving skills.
 Basic lifesaving skills consist of towing, assisting, buddy rescue, self rescue, and survival float.

 At Ocean Safari, we firmly believe that there is more to perfection than mere practice.
 Practice without proper refinement does not benefit you very much.
-Therefore, through constructive criticism, our staff will help refine your skills, which eventually will lead towards perfection.
+Therefore, through constructive criticism, our experienced staff will help refine your skills, which eventually will lead towards perfection.
 Furthermore, much like yoga, committed consistency is the best way to achieve results while simultaneously developing, refining, and maintaining key skills.

 For whichever aqua skill level you possess, you will work with trained professionals who will push your endurance to swim faster, with more accuracy, and to improve physical fitness.

 Free Diving Workshop